techfromsage/tripod-php/README.md

 [Read the full docs](/docs/config.md)

-Before you can do anything with tripod you need to initialise the config via the ```MongoTripodConfig::setConfig()``` method.
+Before you can do anything with tripod you need to initialise the config via the ```Config::setConfig()``` method.
 This takes an associative array which can generally be decoded from a JSON string.
 Here's an example:

 ```javascript
 {